 How we can help

 There may be a number of good reasons for considering use of a company as part of a tax planning strategy.
-However as you can see from this factsheet, there are many factors to consider and proposed changes to the tax law may change this advice for some individuals.
+However as you can see, there are many factors to consider.
 We would welcome the opportunity to talk to you about incorporation and your own specific circumstances in the London area.
 Please do not hesitate to contact us at BRM.